ELIZABETH SINN 冼玉儀

 Outside the University, she was a member of the Humanities Panel of the Hong Kong Research Grants Council.
 For many years she served on the Antiquities Advisory Board and was Vice-President of the Royal Asiatic Society (Hong Kong Branch).
 She is an Honorary Advisor to the Hong Kong Museum of History.

 Between 2006 – 2013, she led the Hong Kong Memory Project to produce an online platform for materials on Hong Kong’s history, culture and heritage.
-Currently she is writing a second book on the history of the Bank of East Asia.

 1994 Growing with Hong Kong: The History of the Bank of East Asia (Hong Kong)

 1989 Power and Charity: The Early History of the Tung Wah Hospital, Hong Kong (Hong Kong: Oxford University Press) [republished in 2004 as Power and Charity: A Chinese Merchant Elite in Colonial Hong Kong, with a new preface)

 2022 “[Almost] Making Money in South China: Ho Amei (1838-1901) and His Silver Mountain Dream”, Journal of the Royal Asiatic Society, Hong Kong Branch, vol. 62, pp. 7-35.

 2020 “In Good Company: Friends, Teachers and the Journal”, Special 60th Issue Article, Journal of the Royal Asiatic Society, Hong Kong Branch, vol. 60, pp. 7-23.